kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ```

 As we saw in the [Scaling Down](#ordered-pod-termination) section, the Pods
-are terminated one at a time, with respect to the reverse order of there ordinal
+are terminated one at a time, with respect to the reverse order of their ordinal
 indices, and, before terminating a Pod, the Stateful Set controller waits for
 the Pod's successor to be completely terminated.